AB 2122

 Summary

 (1) Existing law makes it a misdemeanor to willfully fail to appear in court, as specified.
 Existing law, when a person has failed to appear and has not posted bail, requires the magistrate to issue a warrant for the person’s arrest within 20 days of the failure to appear.
 This bill would make those sections only apply when the underlying charge is not an infraction.
 (2) Existing law authorizes the issuance of a bench warrant of arrest when a person fails to appear in court as promised in specified criminal proceedings.
-This bill would prohibit the issuance of a bench warrant of arrest when the underlying crime is an infraction.
+This bill would prohibit the issuance of a bench warrant of arrest when the underlying crime is an infraction issued pursuant to the Vehicle Code.
+The bill would require bench warrants for other infractions to be limited to only authorizing arrest and booking at the scene followed by immediate release, as specified.
 (3) Existing law makes it a misdemeanor to willfully fail to appear in court for a violation of the Vehicle Code, and requires the court to report a conviction of this offense to the Department of Motor Vehicles.
 This bill would make that misdemeanor only apply when the underlying charge is not an infraction.
 The bill would also remove the requirement for the court to report a conviction of this offense to the department.
 (4) Existing law authorizes the imposition of a civil assessment or the issuance of an arrest warrant when a person fails to make an installment payment on bail imposed by the court for an infraction violation of the Vehicle Code.
 Existing law also makes it a misdemeanor to fail to pay bail in installments or to fail to pay a fine imposed for the violation of a state or local traffic law.
-This bill would repeal the misdemeanor for failure to pay a bail installment or fine.
+This bill would remove the misdemeanor for failure to pay a bail installment or fine if the original charge was an infraction.
 The bill would remove the authorization to issue an arrest warrant for failure to pay a bail installment.
 (5) Existing law, if a defendant does not appear at the time the case is called for a violation of the Vehicle Code, authorizes the court to declare the bail forfeited and order that no further proceedings be had in the case, or to issue a warrant for the arrest of the defendant.
 However, if a defendant is charged with specified crimes, including disposing of a flaming or glowing substance on or near a road and littering a highway, has previously been convicted of the same crime, and fails to appear at the time the case is called to trial, existing law authorizes the court to declare the bail forfeited and requires the court to issue a bench warrant for the arrest of the person charged, unless the magistrate finds that undue hardship will be imposed by requiring the defendant to appear.
 This bill would remove the requirement that the magistrate issue a bench warrant when the person has committed one of the crimes specified above.

 Sponsor